 A key element in making that decision is to determine if your target audience is there.
 Luckily, TikTok statistics help us to see the demographics of their biggest user base to make this decision easier.

 Data out of the UK is similar.
 Statista reported the percentage of internet users in the UK who also use TikTok.
-As of 2020, 24% of 15-25 year olds are using the platform to create and consume video.
+As of 2021, 27.86% of 13-17 year olds and 40.32% of 18-24-year-olds are using the platform to create and consume video.

-According to Statista, females are the majority of users on TikTok in 2022.
-They account for 57% of the platform’s active users, while males make up just 43%.
+According to Statista, males are the majority of users on TikTok in 2023, though the gender split is quite close.
+Males account for 50.8% of the platform’s active users, while females comprise 49.2%.

-TikTok may be popular in countries all around the world, but most of its users are in China (where the platform is called Douyin) with 600 million daily active users.
+TikTok may be popular in countries worldwide, but most of its users are in the United States, with 143.4 million unique monthly users.

 Social media ads are an effective way to get your brand in front of more people.
 Ads help to generate awareness, can boost engagement, and are even great for increasing sales.
 TikTok allows brands to create a variety of ads as a way for them to reach their target audience.
-And considering the popularity of the platform, it’s worth considering how TikTok can fit into your marketing strategy.
+And considering the popularity of the platform, it’s worth considering how TikTok can fit into your marketing strategy and how a Digital Marketing agency might be able to help.

 The key to any good ad is to get your audience to feel something.